mrcodechef/Prism-HTTP/README.md

 ### Run `phttp-bench` application

 `phttp-bench` is an application which is useful for measuring the effect of the TCP handoff.
-Client specifies the sizeof the object to down load by path like `/1000` .
+Client specifies the sizeof the object to download by path like `/1000` .
 The unit is byte.
-Frontend just handoff the requests to the backends without any processing and the backends send the respond with on-memory binary blob.
+Frontend just handoff the requests to the backends without any processing and the backends send the response with on-memory binary blob.

 #### Setup switch